lkj000/amapiano-ai-app/README.md

 ## Features

+### 🎤 Microphone Input & Recording
+- **Voice Prompting**: Describe your desired track using your voice.
+- **Hum-to-Melody**: Hum a tune, and the AI will use it as a melodic starting point.
+- **Sound Recording**: Record any sound, beatbox, or percussive idea to incorporate into your generation.
+- **DAW Recording**: Arm tracks in the DAW to record audio directly into your project timeline.

 ### 🎹 Professional Amapiano DAW
 - **Full-featured DAW**: A complete Digital Audio Workstation rivaling industry standards like Logic Pro and Ableton Live, specifically designed for amapiano production.
 - **Multi-track Timeline**: Arrange audio, MIDI, and loops with advanced editing capabilities.